keremdiren1/markdownlar/README.md

     };
 ```

 The code block above is used to create a function which's purpose is to draw a 2D triangle.
 The code first destructures the side lengths and the coordinate of the triangle.
 Then, it calculates the angle by using the lengths it took.
 After this, the code creates a points array, which will be used to contain the coordinates of the corner points of the triangle.
 Finally, the coordinates of the corner points are calculated based on the plane, side lengths, and the angle determined before, which are then added to the points array (the coordinates are turned to 2D before being added, of course).
-Like the other shape drawing methods, the drawPath method is called to draw the triangle based on the points array and the COLORS.triangle color.
+Like the other shape drawing functions, the drawPath function is called to draw the triangle based on the points array and the COLORS.triangle color.

 ``` javascript
     const drawEllipse = (shape) => {